-2.9 million people, including 1.6 million children, affected by one or more humanitarian crises in Niger, in 2020
+2.9 million people, including 1.6 million children, affected by one or more of humanitarian crises in Niger, in 2020

 Niger continues to face simultaneous emergencies that are stretching the capacities of humanitarian partners to respond adequately.
 The situation is exacerbated by instability in the region, including in neighboring countries, resulting in an influx of thousands of refugees, returnees, internally displaced persons and migrants, all needing access to basic social services and protection for survival.

-"As more attention is now paid to the resurgence of armed violence in the central Sahel, it is equally important to pay the same attention to its impact on children and their families," she continued.
+"As more attention is now paid to the resurgence of armed violence in the central Sahel, it is equally important to pay the same attention to its impact on children and their families," she stated.

 "Insecurity is spreading at a rapid pace in the central Sahel region.
 Women and children are bearing the brunt of the violence.
-In already fragile host communities, the burden of forced displacement increases the vulnerability of children and communities and significantly affects their health, protection, nutrition and education," said Dr. Tchibindat.
+In already fragile host communities, the burden of forced displacement increases the vulnerability of children and communities and significantly affects their health, protection, nutrition and education" said Dr. Tchibindat.

 The sharp increase in insecurity, violence and military operations has also hampered humanitarian actors' access to populations affected by conflict.